ForkInABlender/java_classes_without_the_JVM/README.md

 # Is their a way to optimize my code?

 Yes, their is.
 I'd use the https://brython.info editor and copy the javascript it emits from your code into a ".js" file.
 If you want it really optimized, hand tuning is gonna be your best bet before compiling & using web assembly blobs.

+# Do ajax and other javascript libraries work?

+From what I could tell, yes.
+It seemed to work well and little to no issue using it in python.
+The only difference is the syntatic reference replacement for "$" in javascript.
+You don't have to change anything within the ajax libraries.

+# Can this be used with nodejs?

+Yes but why would you waste your time with nodejs for something that javascript and a python interface can do?

+And the CPython implementation of the ctypes module for loading c/c++ binaries will need to be translated to python to be used with brython.

+# Does the translated java & c/c++ code only run inside of flask & brython?

+Currently it runs everywhere including the web.